-Indiana Avenue is home to the Madame CJ Walker Theatre Center, and beginning in 1821 was home to a popular jazz scene that lasted until the 1970s.
+Indiana Avenue is home to the Madam CJ Walker Theatre Center, and beginning in 1821 was home to a popular jazz scene that lasted until the 1970s.
 At the height of its jazz era, “The Avenue” featured over 33 jazz clubs with headliners including Duke Ellington, Ella Fitzgerald, Nat King Cole, and more.
 Indiana Avenue also housed the first black-owned business in Indianapolis.
 In 1865, Samuel G. Smother opened a grocery store and later in 1879 The Indianapolis Leader was the first African American-owned newspaper in Indy.

-Madame CJ Walker is famous for being self-made.
+Madam CJ Walker is famous for being self-made.
 The daughter of a former slave, Walker worked her way up to run an empire which made her one of the wealthiest, successful women in the 20th century.
-The Walker Manufacturing plant is now the Madame Walker Theatre Center which commemorates her zeal and drive for success.
+The Walker Manufacturing plant is now the Madam Walker Theatre Center which commemorates her zeal and drive for success.
 The building itself is a symbol of African-American pride and continues to be a beacon within the community.
+Temporarily closed for renovation through 2020.

 This collection was gifted as a teaching collection to coincide with classes offered in the Art History Department.
 Consisting of various objects including materials made from wood, iron, ivory, clay, and brass, many pieces had ceremonial uses and relate to other activities which define the traditional, historical, and cultural aspects of West African life.
 Today, 32 African objects remain in Butler University’s collection.

 The memorial was named for the famous civil rights leader and extends over 14 acres in Center Township of Indy.
 In 1968, Robert F. Kennedy visited the park initially to campaign, however instead had to deliver the news of Dr. King’s assassination.
 The video below was created to commemorate that fateful day.
 Landmark for Peace was dedicated by former President Bill Clinton in 1995 to honor both Dr. King and the late Mr. Kennedy for their contributions to our nation.